 To prune, you simply remove these suckers.
 Suckers under 2 inches long can simply be pinched off with your fingers, but with larger suckers, use a pair of clean pruners, disinfecting them as you move from plant to plant to protect against spreading diseases.
-When possible, remove the suckers when they are small, as it can stress the plant when you remove large amounts of foliage at one time.
+Whenever possible, remove the suckers when they are small.
+Removing large amounts of foliage at one time can stress the plant.

 Branches that are low-hanging and touching the ground should either be staked up or removed.
 Leaves touching the ground can be susceptible to bacteria, fungi, and viral infections that can spread through the rest of the plant.